- General safety

 - Report the incident using the SFU Health & Safety Incident Reporting system (see link above).
 If you are unsure which report to use, use the workplace incident report.

-- For incidents requiring a visit to the doctor or resulting in missed time from work, the worker's Supervisor must complete a WorkSafeBC Form 7.
-See Supervisor Responsibilities for more information.
+- For incidents requiring a visit to the doctor or resulting in missed time from work, the worker's Supervisor will be notified and the system will forward the report to the Wellness & Recovery Office for follow-up and submission of the WokSafeBC Form 7.

 Reporting serious incidents